hallofdreams/hallofdreams.github.io/_posts/2018-11-29-if-he-asks-for-your-cloak.md

 Open hearing the word "give", I freeze in my tracks, remembering the words of my vow, and I get a sudden sinking feeling.
 I don't know how I came to the right conclusion - it was too dark to see all that much - but some subtle recollection from memory made me realize that this was the moment.
 Without turning around and without showing him the bundle in my arms, I kneel on the road, put down Anastasia, take off my Cloak, and say "Let me show you."

-And as I hear footsteps close to a few feet behind me, a shining window opens up to one side, and I hear my own voice.
-"Frater, peto da me Pallium tuum."
+And as I hear footsteps close to a few feet behind me, a shining window opens up to one side, and I hear my own voice. "*Frater, peto da me Pallium tuum.*"

 My would-be attacker is stunned, and stares without saying a word as I take off my Cloak and hand it to him, still keeping Anastasia out of sight.
 For a moment, I thought he was so entranced or bewildered at actually seeing a Paradox Object both be created and slip from his grasp that he wouldn't shoot.
 Then, she let out a single sob.
 It was soft, but my past self heard it.
 I remember.
 And if he heard it, so did my attacker.
 It breaks the spell, and as the window closes he walks in front of me and points the gun to the ground, directly in front of me.